netdata/netdata/web/gui/README.md

 If you want to know more about how Cloud populates this menu, and the Agent-Cloud integration at a high level, see our document on [using the Agent with Netdata Cloud](/docs/agent-cloud.md).

-## Customizing the standard dashboard
+## Customizing the local dashboard

 Netdata stores information about individual charts in the `dashboard_info.js` file.
 This file includes section and subsection headings, descriptions, colors,